Tax groupings for CIT purposes

 The VAT consolidation regime may only be applied by companies resident in Spanish VAT territory that do not form part of any other VAT grouping.

-The controlling company of the group must be a legal entity or PE that is not dependent on any other entity established in Spanish VAT territory, and its interest in the capital or voting rights of the subsidiary companies of the group should be over 50% for the entire calendar year.
-Group companies should be associated in three different ways: economic, financial, and organisational.
+The controlling company of the group must be a legal entity or PE that is not dependent on any other entity established in Spanish VAT territory, and its interest in the capital or voting rights of the group's subsidiary companies should be over 50% for the entire calendar year.
+Group companies should be related in three different ways: economic, financial, and organisational.

 With the application of the VAT consolidation regime, there are two different options for taxation: